 - Filter.
 Pages ranking SERP positions 4-15 (one decimal place, average over window) with at least 100 impressions in the window.
 Position 1-3 and position 16+ excluded as out-of-scope for this analysis.

 - Benchmark CTR curve.
 Composite of Sistrix 2024, Advanced Web Ranking 2024, and Backlinko 2023 organic-CTR-by-position studies.
 Values smoothed across position bands.
-Curve: pos 4 = 8.0%, pos 5-6 = 5.1%, pos 7-9 = 3.2%, pos 10-12 ≈ 2.0%, pos 13-15 ≈ 1.5%.
+Curve: pos 4 = 8.0%, pos 5-6 = 5.1%, pos 7-9 = 3.2%, pos 10-12 about 2.0%, pos 13-15 about 1.5%.

 - Reproducibility.
-Any operator with GSC access to the property can run the query: dimension=page, filter by avg_position 4-15, min_impressions ≥ 100, 28-day window.
+Any operator with GSC access to the property can run the query: dimension=page, filter by avg_position 4-15, min_impressions at least 100, 28-day window.
 Raw output is in /data/au-fhb-ctr-collapse-2026-05.json.

 What this dataset does not claim

 The data above documents a CTR shortfall against historic position benchmarks.
-It does not, by itself, prove the shortfall is caused by AI Overviews — alternative explanations include title/meta-description weakness, brand recognition, SERP-feature competition from People-Also-Ask boxes, knowledge panels, and competitor snippet dominance.
+It does not, by itself, prove the shortfall is caused by AI Overviews: alternative explanations include title/meta-description weakness, brand recognition, SERP-feature competition from People-Also-Ask boxes, knowledge panels, and competitor snippet dominance.
 Disentangling cause is beyond the scope of a single-property baseline.

 What the data does establish, narrowly: